-It means pinpointing your weaknesses and planning to improve them whilst advertising your strengths and coming up with ways to capitalise on them.
-It's about becoming confident in your skills and having the determination to better yourself whenever possible.
+It means pinpointing your weaknesses and planning to improve them whilst advertising your strengths and coming up with ways to capitalize on them.
+It’s about becoming confident in your skills and having the determination to better yourself whenever possible.

 Nick believes that finding and overcoming new challenges and looking for opportunities to diversify are the best ways to become more secure in your work.

 “It’s the best way to stay motivated and positive.
 Look for new opportunities to grow and diversify.
 Learn new skills to stay relevant.”